-Faculty may change any submitted grade via My.luther up until the grade deadline.
-After the grade deadline has passed, faculty should submit the Grade Change form, available at the Registrar’s Office or as a PDF on My.luther.edu.
+Faculty may change any submitted grade via my.luther.edu up until the grade deadline.
+After the grade deadline has passed, faculty should submit the Grade Change form, available at the Registrar’s Office or as a PDF on my.luther.edu.
 Do not send grade changes via email.

 Faculty are expected to submit grades by the grade deadline through my.luther.
 Any grades submitted after the deadline (including grades that are resolutions of Incompletes) must be submitted via the Submit Missing Grades form link available in Norse Hub.